mithileshtipkari/Campaign-smart-contract-ethereum/README.md

 Campaign smart contract on ethereum suggests a solution for Kickstarter's issue where contributors to projects have no control on how the money they invested is being used and fraudsters may use that money for their own purpose.
+To prevent this behaviour using Campaign Contract by not depositing all contibuted money to project manager's account.
+Instead, it will be stored along with the contract and project manager has to request first in order to spend that money and based on voting/approvals of contributors the manager can then spend the money.

 This is a demonstration project based on [this](https://www.udemy.com/course/ethereum-and-solidity-the-complete-developers-guide/) course of Ethereum Blockchain by Stephen Grider